fwmechanic/k_edit/README.md

  * `NOARG`: if `function` is invoked with no arg prefix active.
 Only the cursor position is passed to `ARG::function()`.
  * `NULLARG`: if `function` is invoked with an `arg` prefix active but without intervening cursor movement or entry of literal characters.
 The actual argtype received by `ARG::function()` can vary, but always includes the cursor position and cArg, containing a count, the number of times `arg` was invoked prior:
      * if the `function`s argtype is qualified by `NULLEOW` or `NULLEOL` (these can only apply to `NULLARG`), `ARG::function()` receives a `TEXTARG` (string value) containing a string value read from buffer text content:
-        * `NULLEOL`: from the cursor position and extending to the end of the line.
+        * `NULLEOL`: from cursor to end of the line.
              * EX: `arg setfile` opens (switches to) the file or URL beginning at the cursor position.
 Note that `ARG::setfile()` contains code which further parses the `TEXTARG` string value, truncating it at the first whitespace character or in other "magical" ways (see `FBUF::GetLineIsolateFilename()`).
-        * `NULLEOW`: from the cursor position and including all contiguous "word characters" up to the end of that line (if the cursor is positioned in the middle of a word, `NULLEOW` passes only the trailing substring of the word to `ARG::function()`).
+        * `NULLEOW`: from cursor and including all contiguous "word characters" through end of line (if the cursor is positioned in the middle of a word, `NULLEOW` passes only the trailing substring of the word to `ARG::function()`).
              * EX: `arg psearch` (likewise `msearch`, `grep`, `mfgrep`) searches for the word beginning at the cursor position.
  * `TEXTARG`: when a string value is passed to `ARG::anyfunction()`.
 Generated when:
       * a literal string arg entered: `arg` <user types characters to create the string text> `anyfunction`